-Southern Baptist Sexual Abuse
+Southern Baptist Church Sexual Abuse

 A detailed investigation by Guidepost Solutions LLC has revealed a disturbing pattern of sexual misconduct among pastors and other workers in Southern Baptist churches throughout the country.